1. About this Policy

 You may provide basic information such as your name, phone number, address and email address, social media profile name to enable us to communicate with you when we provide our Services to you, when you contact us and when we provide you with updates.

 We may collect additional information at other times, including but not limited to, when you provide feedback, make a complaint, when you provide information about your personal or business affairs, change your content or email preference, provide financial or credit card information, communicate with our customer support teams or interact with us through our website, Services applications or digital communication channels.

 Additionally, we may also collect any other information you provide while interacting with us and when we manage our customer, client and service provider relationships and whilst employed by us.

 We may also collect personal information about you from third parties or organisations including our related companies, publicly available sources of information (i.e. such as public registers), your approved representatives, other organisations, who jointly with us, provide products or services to you, third party websites, applications or platforms containing interactive InDebted content or that interface with our own websites and applications, social media platforms (if you publicly comment or send us a private message) and digital tracking tools such as cookies.

 When you visit our offices, CCTV footage may be recorded and other information that may be collected include details provided on a resume sent to us relating to an employment opportunity.

-We may also receive your personal data from third parties that we deal with on your behalf and from our clients and service providers.
+We may also receive your personal information from third parties that we deal with on your behalf and from our clients and service providers.

 Any information we receive that we are not lawfully required to hold will be deleted or destroyed.

-3. On what basis we use your personal data
+3. On what basis we use your personal information

-Under the Privacy Laws we are allowed to use your personal data in the following circumstances:
+Under the Privacy Laws we are allowed to use your personal information in the following circumstances:

 to provide our Services to you and to fulfil a contract that we have with our clients and you;